prdx/cs5600-hw4/README.md

 # KNOWN BUGS

-1. Known bugs in the code are marked as `// FIXME`.
+1. Known bugs in the code are marked as `// FIXME`
 2. Once or twice, the program would get segmentation fault, but runs fine afterwards.
-No clue on gdb.
+No clue on gdb
+3. When compiled, gcc will show a warning.
+This is a [gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=53119)

 *Tested on CCIS machine*